JESUJUWON3/DSA_PIVOT-T/README.md

 My project case 1.
 This is where several pivot tables were created of the file given.
 This though not perfect will be part of stepping stones to perfection.
 ## Project Topic - Amazon product review analysis
 ## Project overview
-The project has led to visially brief tables; several pivot tables.
+The project has led to visually brief tables; several pivot tables.
-Excel was used for daya loading and preparation of Pivot Tables.
+Excel was used for data loading and preparation of Pivot Tables.
 ### EDA
 - Categories listed - 9
 - What products have the highest average ratings = Electronics